ZupIT/beagle-docs/Settings/content/en/docs/Resources/Customization/Beagle for Android/Custom Action/Async Custom Action.md

 ```

-Now, with the action ready to execute asynchronously, we have to **MANDATORILY** notify when its execution is finished through the `onActionFinished` method.
+Now, with the action ready to execute asynchronously, you have to **MANDATORY** notify when its execution is finished through the `onActionFinished` method.

 ```kotlin